jvanlier/jvanlier.github.io/_posts/2017-08-26-kaggle-house-price-prediction.md

 The code is on [GitHub][git].

 # Approach
 I started with an exhaustive exploratory analysis.
 See [here][git_explo] for the Jupyter Notebook.
 The dataset is a very small, leading to lots of freedom to experiment in ways that are usually not practically feasible.
-That's exactly what I set out to do here: I set up my manual transformations to be optional, such that they can filtered based on their empirical effectiveness.
+That's exactly what I set out to do here: I set up my manual transformations to be optional, such that they can be filtered based on their empirical effectiveness.
 This was combined with a function that automatically transforms the remaining features on a best-effort basis and an imputation algorithm to deal with missing data.
 See [here][git_ml] for the Machine Learning Notebook.

 I concentrated my efforts on the data preparation steps so I'd like to go over that in detail.
 The predictions are delivered by a straight forward ensemble of multiple models, which will be covered briefly as well.